Terentwc/tp/docs/UserGuide.md

 ---
 ## Glossary
 * CLI (Command Line Interface): A text-based interface used to type commands
-* GUI (Graphical User Interface): A user interface that allows interaction with the software through visual elements like buttons and icons.
+* GUI (Graphical User Interface): A user interface that allows interaction with the software through visual elements like buttons and icons. </br>
+{% include back_to_top.html %}